Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Numerical Results. The effect of a background spectrum

-For an uniform spectrum of total level $W_B(0)=0.1$ (blue lines in Fig.~\ref{fig:quasilinear}), the anisotropy can grow up to high values $R\simeq14$ in a small time frame.
-This results in a sharp increase in the perpendicular beta from $\beta_\perp=0.01$ to $\approx0.014$, and consistently a rapid fall in the parallel $\beta_\parallel=0.005$ towards $\approx0.001$.
-Afterwards, the anisotropy decreases while $\beta_\parallel$ rises, both steadily, towards a quasi-stationary state around $R\simeq7$ and $\beta_\parallel\approx0.002$.
+For an uniform spectrum of total level $W_B(0)=0.1$ (blue lines in Fig.~\ref{fig:quasilinear}), the anisotropy can grow up to high values $T_\perp/T_\parallel\simeq5$ in a small time frame.
+This results in a sharp increase in the perpendicular beta from $\beta_\perp=0.1$ to $\approx0.16$, and consistently a rapid fall in the parallel $\beta_\parallel=0.1$ towards $\approx0.03$.
+Afterwards, the anisotropy decreases while $\beta_\parallel$ rises, both steadily, towards a quasi-stationary state around $T_\perp/T_\parallel\simeq3$ and $\beta_\parallel\approx0.6$.
 We note that this anisotropy growth is not as explosive for a Lorentzian (with $\alpha=5/3$, right column in Fig.~\ref{fig:quasilinear}) and a Gaussian spectrum (middle column) compared to a uniform spectrum, although they all relax to a final state around the same temperature anisotropy.
 This shows that high levels of a power spectrum may play a role on the regulation of the temperature anisotropies observed in different plasma environments.
-These results also suggests a possible mechanism to push the plasma towards the marginal stability thresholds starting from a linearly stable plasma.

-The growth of the anisotropy is limited for smaller values of the magnetic field intensity, e.g. $W_B(0)=0.01$ (orange lines in Fig.~\ref{fig:quasilinear}) and $W_B(0)=0.001$ (green lines).
-As $W_B(0)$ is lowered to noise levels $W_B(0)<10^{-5}$ (not shown), the anisotropy and other parameters remain constant, which is consistent with the fact that the plasma is in an equilibrium state for $\beta_\parallel=0.005$, $R=2$, and low levels of magnetic energy.
-In all cases, we observe that the total magnetic energy decreases monotonously, meaning that the quasilinear approximation is valid through the simulation runs.
+For a smaller value of $W_B(0)=0.03$ (orange lines in Fig.~\ref{fig:quasilinear}), the anisotropy also grows until it reaches a stationary state around $T_\perp/T_\parallel\simeq3$.
+However, this growth is monotonous and does not show a sharp increase nor a saturation in the early stages of the simulation, compared with $W_B(0)=0.1$.
+Similarly, $\beta_\parallel$ decreases almost monotonically from $0.1$ towards $0.05$.
+For even smaller values of the magnetic field intensity, e.g. $W_B(0)=0.01$, $0.003$, $0.001$ (green, red, and purple lines in Fig.~\ref{fig:quasilinear}), the anisotropy growth is limited and a stationary stage is reached at lower values near $T_\perp/T_\parallel\simeq1$.
+As $W_B(0)$ is lowered to noise levels $W_B(0)<10^{-5}$ (not shown), the anisotropy and other parameters remain almost constant, which is consistent with the fact that the plasma is in an equilibrium state for $\beta_\parallel=0.1$, $T_\perp/T_\parallel=1$, and low levels of the magnetic energy.
+In all cases, we observe that the total magnetic energy decreases monotonously, meaning that the quasilinear approximation is valid through every step of simulation runs.